alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 I have by now written a lot AWS CLI scripts in Bash, and, over time, have adapted programming patterns that, I think, AWS CLI scripts actually _should_ follow.
 These patterns forced themselves on me, and I believe that anyone who writes enough of them will eventually come up with something similar.
 This post is intended to document those patterns.
 I also hope that others will adopt them.

 My other hope in writing this is that the people who may not have realised it yet may discover that Bash is in fact a fine language for automating AWS.
 I frequently find that there is a misplaced prejudice against Bash in favour of Python, Golang, and other languages, for automating AWS.
-That is, there is a sense these others are "real" programming languages, despite that they can complicate development and testing in some ways &ndash; often, for no real gain.
+That is, there is a sense these others are "real" programming languages, despite that they can complicate development and testing in some ways &mdash; often, for no real gain.
 If operators are going to use the AWS CLI to communicate with AWS, then why write automation in a different language?

 In the first part of this series, I introduce the programming patterns needed to write a complex AWS CLI shell script.
 Along the way I present some real life script examples.
 And then in Part II, I will look at the patterns for unit testing the scripts using the shunit2 framework.